pronounced ‘Foëk sul

 Just a short distance form the parking area, and off the stone terrace you will find the private outdoor entrance of the Fo’c’sle, a lovely lower level accommodation built in 1997.
 Fo’c’sle is a shortening for the nautical term “forecastle” – an area at the bow of the ship and often the sleeping quarters of sailors on square riggers.
 The Fo’c’sle is a lovely, room with solid beams and wide pine floorboards.
 It’s two-person Jacuzzi tub overlooking a woodburning fireplace makes it one of The Inn’s most popular accommodations.
 A comfortable bathroom is on the left with a pedestal sink, bidet and shower.
 The guest room’s bed is a queen, with night tables and reading lamps on either side.
 A hanging closet and spacious shelves behind the fireplace provide storage for guest clothing.
 There are a set of doors which adjoin The Fo’c’sle and its neighbor, the Captain’s Cabin, which can be opened to create a suite.
 This accommodation, while not built to ADA specifications, is quite easily accessible to a handicapped person who is not wheelchair-bound, and the common areas of the Inn may be reached with a minimal number of steps.

-As with all our guest rooms, The Fo’c'sle has a private bathroom, air conditioning (in-season), cable television, a DVD player (we have movies for all ages), clock radio.
-You will need to come upstairs to access WI-FI – the room is too far from the wireless.
+As with all our guest rooms, The Fo’c’sle has a private bathroom, air conditioning (in-season), cable television, a DVD player (we have movies for all ages), clock radio and WI-FI.
 All beds have special reading lights or side tables with reading lamps.
 Firewood for this room is provided at no charge.